 Who Was Frank Sheeran?

-Born in 1920, Frank "The Irishman" Sheeran served as a hitman for the mafia and rose up to become a major union leader in the International Brotherhood of Teamsters.
+Born in 1920, Frank "The Irishman" Sheeran served as a hitman for the mafia and became a major union leader in the International Brotherhood of Teamsters.
 He helped corrupt the labor unions by ushering in organized crime within its ranks, and right before his death in 2003, he claimed that he killed Teamster president and friend Jimmy Hoffa.
-Sheeran's life of crime and relationship with Hoffa is the subject of the upcoming film The Irishman.
+Sheeran's life of crime and relationship with Hoffa is the subject of the 2019 film The Irishman.

 Early Life and World War II Combat